jehand/SkinLesionDetection/README.md

 ## Table of Contents

-1. Deliverables - contains PDFs of all the deliverable files
+1. Deliverables - Contains PDFs of all the deliverable files
+2. Project.ipynb - Notebook for the training of the models
+3. Plots - Training plot and confusion matrix for the cancer model

 ## Data